-- All UAS flights shall be grounded upon arrival of approved government manned aircraft entering the operational air space unless coordinated flight training has occurred with that agency. - Deconfliction shall occur by the Lead PIC of the aircraft. - It is the responsibility of the UAS pilot and Visual Observer to confirm and maintain awareness of all manned aircraft activity during UAS operations. - In the event a non-Department UAV is identified within the operational air space, the PIC shall notify the Incident Commander and immediately follow incursion protocols.
+- All UAS flights shall be grounded upon arrival of approved government manned aircraft entering the operational air space unless coordinated flight training has occurred with that agency. - Deconfliction shall occur by the Lead PIC of the aircraft. - It is the responsibility of the UAS pilot and Visual Observer to confirm and maintain awareness of all manned aircraft activity during UAS operations. - In the event a non-Department UAV is identified within the operational air space, the PIC shall immediately follow incursion protocols.